Assassination Attempt

 Jasher 29:33

-And Eliphaz did as his father had commanded him, and Eliphaz was at that time 13 years old, and Eliphaz rose up and went and took 10 of his mother’s brothers with him and pursued Jacob.
+Eliphaz did exactly as his father had commanded.
+He was 13 years old at the time, and he took 10 of his mother’s brothers with him and went after Jacob.

 Climax